Vital statistics (government records): United Kingdom

 Eventually, increasing concern that the poor registration of baptisms, marriages and burials undermined property rights, by making it difficult to establish lines of descent, coupled with the complaints of Nonconformists, led to the establishment in 1833 of a parliamentary Select Committee on Parochial Registration.
-This took evidence on the state of the parochial system of registration, and made proposals that were eventually incorporated into the 1836 Registration and Marriage Acts.
+This took evidence on the state of the parochial system of registration, and made proposals that were eventually incorporated into the Registration Act 1836 and the Marriage Act 1836.
 In addition, the government wanted to survey matters such as infant mortality, fertility and literacy to bring about improvements in health and social welfare.
 The medical establishment advocated this because a rapidly growing population in the northern industrial towns – caused by the Industrial Revolution – had created severe overcrowding, and the links between poor living conditions and short life expectancy were now known.

 The answer was the establishment of a civil registration system.
 It was hoped that improved registration of vital events would protect property rights through the more accurate recording of lines of descent.
 Civil registration would also remove the need for Nonconformists to rely upon the Church of England for registration, and provide medical data for research.
-As a result, in 1836, legislation was passed that ordered the civil registration of births, marriages and deaths in England and Wales.
+As a result the Births and Deaths Registration Act 1836 (6 & 7 Will.
+4. c.
+86) was passed that ordered the civil registration of births, marriages and deaths in England and Wales.
 This took effect from 1 July 1837.
 A General Register Office was set up in London and the office of Registrar General was established.

 England and Wales were divided into 619 registration districts (623 from 1851), each under the supervision of a superintendent registrar.
 The districts were based on the recently introduced poor law unions.
 The registration districts were further divided into sub-districts (there could be two or more), each under the charge of registrars who were appointed locally.